Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.88 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians allow the fourth-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.